thiennc254/Qt-Desktop-Build-Script/README.md

 # Qt CMake Template

+As a Vim User, I prefer using terminal and command line tools over IDEs like Qt Creator.

-A simple Qt project template with a custom build script `desktop.sh` as an alternative to Qt Creator.
+This is a clean and minimal Qt CMake template with a build script `desktop.sh` to compile and run Qt applications from the terminal.

 ## 🔧 Requirements